Harunobu Madarame almost lost his t-shirt

 Louche anything-that-moves Saki and Kou, SassXMada with Ogiue steaming as she winds her fancies about her.

 I also await the translation of the long-suppressed “The Return of the Otaku”.
-I think it at least had some Aliens, Time Travellers and Espers tomfoolery in it.
+I think it at least had some Aliens, Time Travelers and Espers tomfoolery in it.

 With cable-tv’s backlot discovering Ho-yay, the mainstreamification effect is even more pronounced.
 USA cable viewers can watch all manner of gay positive retreads of 60’s social comedies.
 Meanwhile the grey lady, the New York Times has started running a Transgender Today series on the Opinion pages.
 The right -wing bible thumpers warned us this would happen.